BA Latin and Spanish

 |Available as a free choice unit?||No|

-- to enable students to communicate correctly in Spanish through a range of written, oral, and comprehension exercises, including prose and translation.
+- to enable students to communicate confidently in Spanish through a range of written, oral, and aural comprehension exercises covering different areas of vocabulary;

 Teaching and learning methods